Types of Eagles - Different Eagle Species with Photos

 Crowned eagle (Stephanoaetus coronatus)

-This type of eagle native to sub-Saharan Africa and lives in dense forests.
+This type of eagle is native to sub-Saharan Africa and lives in dense forests.
 They are slightly smaller than most types of eagles.
-However, with a size of 90 cm and a wing span of 1.80 m, it is still a feared apex predator.
+However, with a size of 90 cm and a wingspan of 1.80 m, it is still a feared apex predator.
 Their plumage is dark red with cream-colored spots.
 Their wings are notable for their shape as they are rounder and shorter than most eagle species.
-It is characteristic eagles that hunt inside forests and jungles as they allow them better mobility.
-This species of eagle is a very important to the areas in which they live as they prey on mammals which affect the human population negatively.
+It is characteristic of eagles that hunt inside forests and jungles as they allow them better mobility.
+This species of eagle is very important to the areas in which they live as they prey on mammals which affect the human population negatively.
+Their role in controlling the population of certain mammals helps maintain a balanced ecosystem, highlighting their ecological importance.

 White-tailed eagle (Haliaeetus albicilla)

 This type of eagle is distributed on the coasts of northern Europe and Asia.
 They occupy the same ecological niche as the bald eagle, except outside of the Americas.
 They are also a type of sea eagle, meaning they are considered a type of water bird.
-Their length is about 90 cm and it has a wide wing span of almost 2.5 meters.
-Their coloring is coffee with lighter tones on the the head plumage.
+Their length is about 90 cm and it has a wide wingspan of almost 2.5 meters.
+Their coloring is coffee with lighter tones on the head plumage.
 As their name suggests, they have characteristic white feathers on their tail.
 They are another eagle species that lives a long time and have a lifespan of over 25 years.
+In addition to their impressive lifespan, white-tailed eagles are also known for their strong pair bonds, often mating for life and displaying remarkable loyalty to their partners.

 Wedge-tailed eagle (Aquila audax)

 This species of eagle is endemic to Australia and southern New Guinea.
 It is a species that inhabits several different environments, but to nest it needs large trees (up to 30 meters tall) or, in the absence of trees, it can also nest on the edge of cliffs.
 Their wedge-shaped tail gives them their name and their wingspan is more than 2 meters.
 They are one of the largest types of eagles.
-Their reddish brown plumage darkens as they age.
+Their reddish-brown plumage darkens as they age.
 This species was hunted because it was thought to attack cattle, but nowadays it is protected by law in Australia.
+Conservation measures have been instrumental in ensuring the survival of the wedge-tailed eagle, emphasizing the importance of legal protection in wildlife conservation efforts.

 Philippine eagle (Pithecophaga jefferyi)

 This species of eagle is endemic to the Philippine forests.
 Its plumage is brown and white, but they have a crest of white feathers around the head which give it the appearance of a lion.
 In addition, its irises are a distinctive gray-blue in color.
-They measures about 1 meter in length and their wingspan is over 2 meters.
-It is also known as the monkey-eating eagle these animals are one of their main sources of food.
-This eagle species is listed as critically endangered due to pollution, illegal hunting and mining.
+They measure about 1 meter in length and their wingspan is over 2 meters.
+It is also known as the monkey-eating eagle as these animals are one of their main sources of food.
+This eagle species is listed as critically endangered due to pollution, illegal hunting, and mining.
+Efforts to save the Philippine eagle focus on habitat conservation, anti-poaching initiatives, and raising awareness about the importance of preserving this iconic species.

 To know more about animal origin and how it affects ecosystems, take a look at our article on what are endemic species.